Waitlist for therapy:

 Family therapy is offered for such issues as ongoing family conflict, communication difficulties and change in family structure (e.g., divorce, death, etc.).
 Couples therapy is available for relational partners working on communication issues, conflict resolution and sexual/intimacy concerns.

-Vocational interest testing is offered for adults with career or job related issues.
+Vocational interest testing is offered for adults with career or job-related concerns.
+Results are often used to inform clients of possible career directions and recommendations for increased job satisfaction.

-Personality testing is used to identify cognitive, behavior and emotional needs or difficulties.
+Personality testing is used to identify cognitive, behavioral and emotional needs or difficulties.
+Results are often used to inform clients of their unique personality characteristics, include areas of strength and growth.

 Neuropsychological testing is used to evaluate behavioral correlates of brain functioning to determine current cognitive abilities or difficulties.
 Results are commonly used to develop strategies for compensating for any cognitive limitations.